r23/MyOOS/wordpress/wp-content/plugins/antispam-bee/readme.txt

 ## Changelog ##

+### 2.9.0 ###
+  * Introduction of coding standards.
+  * Switch to franc language detection API for the language check.
+  * Do not longer overwrite the IP address WordPress saves with the comment by using `pre_comment_user_ip`.
+  * Do not show "Trust commenters with a Gravatar" if the "Show Gravatar" option is not set.
+  * Skip the checks, when I ping myself.
+  * Fixes some wrong usages of the translation functions.
+  * Use the regular expressions check also for trackbacks.
+  * Add option to delete Antispam Bee related data when plugin gets deleted via the admin interface.
+  * Save a hashed + salted IP for every comment
+  * New check for incoming Trackbacks.
+  * Introduction of behat tests.
+  * Updates the used JavaScript library for the statistics widget.
+  * Bugfix in the "Comment form used outside of posts" option.

 ### 2.8.1 ###
   * PHP 5.3 compatibility
   * Bugfix where a spam trackback produced a fatal error